-INFINIS IS ONE OF THE LEADING INDEPENDENT UK RENEWABLE ENERGY GENERATORS
+TERRA FIRMA BUILT INFINIS INTO ONE OF THE LEADING INDEPENDENT UK RENEWABLE ENERGY GENERATORS

 - In 2006, the landfill gas division was demerged from WRG to create a standalone business, Infinis, which retained the rights to the landfill gas produced from WRG’s landfill sites and used it as fuel to produce renewable energy for the UK electricity grid.
-Since then, Infinis has expanded its landfill gas portfolio, diversified into onshore wind and small-scale hydro generation and overhauled its site operations with the establishment of leading in-house operational and maintenance capabilities.
+Following this, Infinis expanded its landfill gas portfolio, diversified into onshore wind and small-scale hydro generation and overhauled its site operations with the establishment of leading in-house operational and maintenance capabilities.

 - Terra Firma set up a separate governance structure and installed a new management team, appointing a new CEO, CFO, Operations Director, Commercial Director and Head of Wind Development.